agafonovmak/pipe_rocket/README.md

 ### Pipedrive::Deal
 #### methods:

-files - returns File object, attached to deal, including files from email messages.
-File object has S3 url with which you can directly download file from Amazon.
+files - returns File objects, attached to deal, including files from email messages.
+File object has S3 url by which you can directly download file from Amazon.

 stage - returns Pipeline::Stage object